Aroona, Queensland: Education

 There are no schools in Aroona.
-The nearest government primary schools are in neighbouring Currimundi, Caloundra and Meridan Plains.
-The nearest government secondary schools are in Caloundra and Meridan Plains.
+The nearest government primary schools are in Currimundi State School in neighbouring Currimundi, Caloundra State School in Caloundra, and Meridan State College in Meridan Plains.
+The nearest government secondary schools are Caloundra State High School in Caloundra and Meridan State College in Meridan Plains.

 Facilities

 Sugarbag Road Reservoir is a water treatment plant.

 Amenities

 There are a number of parks in Aroona: